123wowow123/chronopin/content.md

 Pin dollar tag should link to referal page in new tab

 Features:
-related threads++
-private group +
+Follow user to be notified of new content++ related threads++ private group +
 Stock ticker ++